Cross Clash Could Change Rules For Separation Of Church And State

 A giant concrete cross standing in the middle of a busy median strip is the latest symbol of a constitutional fight that has raged for decades.
 It's a fight over the concept of the separation of church and state, and what the Founding Fathers meant when they wrote into the First Amendment a ban on government "establishment" of religion.

-Just how to treat such religious symbols and taxpayer funding for programs at religious institutions will play out Wednesday before a newly-constituted conservative Supreme Court majority.
+Just how to treat such religious symbols and taxpayer funding for programs at religious institutions will play out Wednesday before a newly constituted conservative Supreme Court majority.

-The case before the court goes back almost one hundred years, when bereaved mothers in Bladensburg, Md. decided to build a World War I memorial to honor their fallen sons.
+The case before the court goes back almost one hundred years, when bereaved mothers in Bladensburg, Md., decided to build a World War I memorial to honor their fallen sons.
 When they ran out of money, the American Legion took over the project.
 But by the 1930s, a local parks commission took over the war memorial and the responsibility for its maintenance.
-Today, it sits at a busy five-way intersection and the message it conveys all depends on who you ask.
+Today, it sits at a busy five-way intersection and the message it conveys all depends on whom you ask.

 Can a Latin cross be non-religious?